cx-language/cx/docs/book/build-system.md

 `cx build` builds a cx project with no configuration: run it in the project directory and it compiles every `.cx` file there, recursively, into an executable named after the directory.
+The only exception is the `build.cx` file in the project directory itself, which holds build settings instead of source code (see below).

 ```sh
 myproject/